 #1 Ensure clear communication

-Whether via an employee engagement platform or internal communications system, it is crucial that staff know how they can have their voice heard.
+Whether via an employee app or internal communications system, it is crucial that staff know how they can have their voice heard.
 By setting out the channels of communication clearly from the start, employees will feel confident that there is a secure system of management, and that their concerns and ideas will be taken seriously.